-Favorable properties of the roughness penalty function $\Phi(\parden) = \Phi(\parden\, |\, \model)$ are: \begin{enumerate}[(a)] \item non-informativity: Without any extra information about the parameter or the prior, we want to keep our assumptions to a minimum (in the sense of objective Bayes methods). \item invariance under transformations of the parameter space $\parsp$ (reparametrizations) \item invariance under transformations of the measurement space $\meassp$ \item convexity: Since $\log L(\parden)$ is concave in the NPMLE case \cite[Section 5.1.3]{lindsay1995mixture}, a convex penalty function $\Phi(\parden)$ would guarantee a concave optimization problem \eqref{equ:defMPLE}. \item natural and intuitive justification \end{enumerate}

-The penalty functions currently used are mostly ad hoc and rather brute force solutions that confine amplitudes (e.g. ridge regression \cite[Section 1.6]{mclachlan2007algorithm}) or derivatives (see e.g. \cite{good1971nonparametric,silverman1982estimation}) of the prior, which are neither invariant under reparametrizations nor have a natural derivation.
+Favorable properties of the roughness penalty function $\Phi(\parden) = \Phi(\parden\, |\, \model)$ are: \begin{enumerate}[label=(\alph*)] \item non-informativity: without any extra information about the parameter or the prior, we want to keep our assumptions to a minimum (in the sense of objective Bayes methods); \item invariance under transformations of the parameter space $\parsp$ (reparametrizations); \item invariance under transformations of the measurement space $\meassp$; \item convexity: Since $\log L(\parden)$ is concave in the NPMLE case \citep[Section 5.1.3]{lindsay1995mixture}, a convex penalty function $\Phi(\parden)$ would guarantee a concave optimization problem \eqref{equ:defMPLE}; \item natural and intuitive justification. \end{enumerate} The penalty functions currently used are mostly ad hoc and rather brute force solutions that confine amplitudes, e.g.\ ridge regression \citep[Section 1.6]{mclachlan2007algorithm}, or derivatives \citep{good1971nonparametric,silverman1982estimation} of the prior, which are neither invariant under reparametrizations nor have a natural derivation.
 A more contemporary alternative is to use Dirichlet process hyperpriors $p(\pi)$, which have similar limitations.
-In order to incorporate the notion of non-informativity, \cite{good1963maximum} suggested to use the entropy as a roughness penalty,
+In order to incorporate the notion of non-informativity, \citet{good1963maximum} suggested to use the entropy as a roughness penalty,

-which is a very natural approach from an information-theoretic point of view, since high entropy corresponds to high uncertainty or non-informativity of the prior.
-However, $\Phi_{H_\param}$ is not invariant under reparametrizations, making it, as Good puts it, ``somewhat arbitrary'' \cite[p.
+which is a natural approach from an information-theoretic point of view, since high entropy corresponds to high uncertainty or thereby non-informativity of the prior.
+However, $\Phi_{H_\param}$ is not invariant under reparametrizations, making it, as Good puts it, ``somewhat arbitrary'' \citep[p.
 912]{good1963maximum}: \begin{quote} ``It could be objected that, especially for a continuous distribution, entropy is somewhat arbitrary, since it is variant under a transformation of the independent variable.'' \end{quote} Following Shannon's derivation of the entropy $H_\param$, we will explain why the concepts of mutual information and missing information, both of which are invariant under transformations, are far more natural quantities to use in our setup.
 Prior to that, let us make the notion of invariance more precise.